Chou Tien-chen: World Tour (12 titles, 15 runners-up)

-BWF Superseries (1 title, 2 runners-up)
+Superseries (1 title, 2 runners-up)

 The BWF Superseries, which was launched on 14 December 2006 and implemented in 2007, was a series of elite badminton tournaments, sanctioned by the Badminton World Federation (BWF).
 BWF Superseries levels were Superseries and Superseries Premier.
 A season of Superseries consisted of twelve tournaments around the world that had been introduced since 2011.
 Successful players were invited to the Superseries Finals, which were held at the end of each year.